KTH-dESA/unescap/README.md

 pip install -r requirements.txt
 ```
 ### Running the dashboard:
-After installing all required packages, the dashboard can be run locally by running `python app.py` in your bash or anaconda prompt.
+After installing all required packages, the dashboard can be run locally by running `dashboard/python app.py` in your bash or anaconda prompt.
 A local host URL will be displayed as: http://127.0.0.1:8050/ copy it and paste it in your browser.

 To exit the app, type CTRL + C a couple of times in your bash.